 and the bike trails looping around Yosemite Valley and hugging the banks of the scenic Merced River.

-• A small kennel at the Yosemite Valley Stable accepts daytime boarders (8 a.m. to 4 p.m.) in summer for visitors who’d like to hike where dogs aren’t allowed.
-Cost is $9.50 per day, and reservations are needed.
-Written proof of immunizations (rabies, distemper, parvo and bordetella) must be provided, and dogs must weigh at least 20 pounds.
-Smaller dogs will be considered if you provide a crate.
+• A small kennel at the Yosemite Valley Stable accepts boarders in summer for visitors who’d like to hike where dogs aren’t allowed.
+Reservations are highly recommended.
+Written proof of immunizations (rabies, distemper, parvo and bordetella) must be provided, and dogs must be at least 6 month old.
+You must provide a crate if you have a small dog under 20 pounds.
 For reservations, call (209) 372-8348.

 • The Village Grill at Yosemite Village welcomes dogs at its outdoor tables.